How is the writing of insurance contracts regulated in your jurisdiction?

 Over the next five years what type of business do you see taking a market lead?

 The US insurance market remains the largest and most sophisticated in the world.
 In the recent past, various types of coverages have experienced especially rapid growth.
 A few examples of such rapidly growing coverages include cyber insurance, pet insurance, and representations and warranties insurance in mergers and acquisitions transactions.
-The COVID-19 pandemic and the post-pandemic period will likely see many new opportunities for insurance coverages and businesses in the US.
+The deployment of AI in the insurance business will likely create many new opportunities for insurance coverages and businesses in the US.
 In addition, climate change and responses thereto, including the further development of new energy sources and technologies, are also expected to drive the development of new insurance products and markets.

 United States: Insurance & Reinsurance